estudio-hawara/odoo-for-docker/README.md

 ```

 You should now be able to access your Docker instance by visiting `http://${ODOO_HOST}` (or `https`, depending on your settings).

+## Backup and Restore

+### Backup

+You can create a backup of your addons, configuration and data files by running the `backup` host script.
+That will create 3 files in the `backups/` folder:

+- odoo-addons.tar.gz
+- odoo-config.tar.gz
+- odoo-data.tar.gz

+### Restore

+You can restore the backup that's in the `backups/` folder by running the `restore` host script.